2023 Solar Incentives Guide for Southport, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage the use of renewable energy by making solar panels more affordable.
-Various types of incentives, like cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be provided via the state of New York, by your utility company or by county or municipality, while others are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are meant to encourage people to switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
+Various types of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Certain incentives may be offered by the New York government, by your utility company or by county or municipality, while others are federal.
+Some broad categories of solar incentives include: